uwmadisoncals/cals-main-plugins/googleanalytics/readme.txt

 6. Trending Content shows a list of alerts, article URLs, pageviews and time notified

 == Changelog ==

+= 2.1.1 =
+* Reduced requests to Google API to help with Google Analytics quotas

 = 2.1 =
 * NEW: Trending Content - trending content shows you a list of content that is performing better than average